 While it’s as important as ever to retain a key team of innovation professionals to spearhead select projects, looking externally for new ideas and opportunities is becoming increasingly integral.
 In a research snapshot for emerging innovation trends in 2018, Startup Europe Partnership found that “…top European corporates have – or are planning to establish – a dedicated open innovation unit.”
 Online innovation management systems, such as Q-scout and Q-open, can prove invaluable for pinpointing opportunities for lucrative partnerships, as well as gathering the data essential for improving workflows.

 With 2019 fast approaching, and a tempest of even more market-disrupting forecasts on the horizon, consolidating and diversifying our innovation tactics is more crucial than ever.
-Fortunately, by combining an overarching strategy with reliable innovation management software, adjusting to the changing climate can bring more excitement than fear.
+Fortunately, by combining an overarching strategy with reliable innovation management and trend forecasting software, adjusting to the changing climate can bring more excitement than fear.

-To discover how Qmarkets can help you implement an innovation strategy to help you anticipate important trends, don’t hesitate to schedule a demonstration with us today.
+To discover how Qmarkets can help you implement a strategy to help you anticipate these important innovation trends, don’t hesitate to schedule a demonstration with us today.